 In conjunction with its mission to support the activities and operations of Longwood University, the Longwood University Foundation has entered into various lease arrangements for nominal amounts with the University.
-Total net book value of assets leased to the University, including land, was \$1,371,854 at December 31, 2021.
+Total net book value of assets leased to the University, including land, were \$1,343,164 and \$1,345,289 at December 31, 2022, and 2021 respectively.

-For the six months ended December 31, 2021, the Foundation recognized \$532,453, of in-kind contributions and fundraising expense for services provided from University personnel that directly benefited the Foundation.
+For the years ended December 31, 2022, and 2021, the Foundation recognized \$617,042 and \$532,453, respectively, of in-kind contributions and fundraising expense for services provided from University personnel that directly benefited the Foundation.